Madhav1716/AI-powered-Traffic-Analysis-System/README.md

 ## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What you can do with this project:

+- ✅ Use it for commercial purposes
+- ✅ Modify the code
+- ✅ Distribute your modifications
+- ✅ Use it privately
+- ✅ Use it for patent purposes

+### What you must do:

+- ℹ️ Include the original copyright notice
+- ℹ️ Include the MIT License text
+- ℹ️ State significant changes made to the software

+### What you cannot do:

+- ❌ Hold the authors liable for any damages
+- ❌ Remove the license and copyright notices

+For more information about the MIT License, visit: https://opensource.org/licenses/MIT

 ## Acknowledgments 🙏